BlueTitanium/CalculatorPlusPlus/README.md

 # Calculator++
 It is an over engineered calculator for the /r/programmerhumor hackathon.
+It can calculate up to 69 bases, which can be accessed through the menu.

 ## Instructions
 Run ```python -m SimpleHTTPServer``` to launch a simple http server.